 Purpose of the Ottawa Art Association

-- To encourage the appreciation of art in the community; and,
+- To encourage the appreciation of art in the community

 The newsletter and website keep everyone up to date.
 Outings are regularly arranged and normally advertised in the newsletter.

-The practice of the OAA in recent years has been to concentrate its interest on the history, theory and practice of the visual arts, interpreted to date by the Association to include painting and sketching, original work, in all popular media, in particular oils, acrylics, pastels and watercolours.
-In this we have been largely influenced by our regular use of the Little Theatre, where the facilities lend themselves to the display of medium sized paintings or wall hangings, but not to larger items or self standing sculptures.
+The practice of the OAA in recent years has been to concentrate its interest on the history, theory and practice of the visual arts, interpreted to date by the Association to include painting and sketching, original workin all popular media, such as, oils, acrylics, pastels and watercolours.